spyroscvrs/RobotAnticipationOfHumanActions/README.md

 File 'listener.py' is needed into the Ubuntu machine inside catkin enviroment, into /src folder. <br/>

-'BodyBasics-WPF' folder and files 'new_workspace_2.mat','predmovement.m','predmovement_2.m','workspace_head.mat' need to be to the Windows Machine.
-IMPORTANT! make sure '*.m', '*.mat' files are on the same directory.

 5) **Download [Visual Studio 2017](https://docs.microsoft.com/en-us/visualstudio/ide/?view=vs-2017) on Windows Machine** <br/>

 6) **Connect Xbox Kinect v2 to the Windows Machine using an adaptor** <br/>